atomaszewicz/Bond/RStudio/Analysis.md

 [1]               Title  Metric Rating
 [1] 15 A View to a Kill RT.Crit     36
 ```
 So the minimum score of all 4 metrics is 36/100 from Rotten Tomatoes critics for the Bond film "A View to a Kill" and the maxium score is 97.5 from LetterBoxd for "Casino Royale".
-It is not surprising that LetterBoxd has the highest rated film since it's average rating was the highest at 79.1 (12% higher than the average of our 4 metrics).
-RT critic score was actually the second highest among our 4 metrics with an average rating of 70.76, but evidently "A View to a Kill" was a weak entry in the series according to critics.
+It is not surprising that LetterBoxd has the highest rated film since it has the highest average rating of 79.1/100 (12% higher than the average of our 4 metrics).
+RT critic score was actually the second highest average rating among our 4 metrics,  of 70.76, but evidently "A View to a Kill" was a weak entry in the series according to critics.

 We now check what is the highest/lowest rated films on average:
 ```R